-Since 1 May 2010, foreign nationals of any country arriving from any point in the world and holding a valid regular passport bearing a current U.S. visa may enter Mexico on extended transit, as tourists, and as business visitors without need of a Mexican visa.
-On the basis of the information which each arriving passenger supplies in the landing card, the attending immigration officer at the Mexican port of entry may authorize a stay of up to 6 months, depending on the purpose of travel, proof of funds and onward travel plans.
+On the basis of the information which each arriving passenger supplies in the landing card, the attending immigration officer at the Mexican port of entry may authorize a stay of up to 180 days, depending on the purpose of travel, proof of funds and onward travel plans.

 A Mexican visa will be required of nationals from countries which do not yet have a visa-waiver agreement with Mexico and are not holding a valid visa or permanet resident card of the above mentioned countries or an ABTC.

 - To be accepted, the application must be fully complete (in latin characters) and the information provided should be legible.

-- The documents submitted in support of the application should be listed on the back of it.
+- The documents submitted in support of the application should be listed on the appropriate item.